-If $X_n, X$ are real-valued random variables, $n\ge 1$, then $\zeta_s(X_n, X) \rightarrow 0$ implies convergence of absolute moments of order up to $s$ since there is a constant $C_s > 0$ such that the function $x\mapsto C_s |x|^s$ is an element of $\F_s$, hence $\E{|X_n|^s - |X|^s} \leq C_s^{-1} \zeta_s(X_n,X)$.
+If $X_n, X$ are real-valued random variables, $n\ge1$, then $\zeta _s(X_n, X) \rightarrow0$ implies convergence of absolute moments of order up to $s$ since there is a constant $C_s > 0$ such that the function $x\mapsto C_s |x|^s$ is an element of $\mathcal{F}_s$, hence $| \mathbf{E} [|X_n|^s - |X|^s ]| \leq C_s^{-1} \zeta_s(X_n,X)$.

 We proceed with the fundamental question of how convergence in the $\zeta_s$ distance relates to weak convergence on $B$.
-By the first statement of the previous lemma, or more elementary, by the proof of the Portementeau Lemma \cite[Theorem 2.1, ii)$\Rightarrow$ iii)]{Billingsley1999} one obtains that for $0 < s \leq 1$ convergence in the $\zeta_s$ metric implies weak convergence, see also \cite[page 300]{DrJaNe08}.
+By the first statement of the previous lemma, or more elementary, by the proof of the Portmanteau lemma \cite{Billingsley1999}, Theorem~2.1(ii)--(iii), one obtains that for $0 < s \leq1$ convergence in the $\zeta_s$ metric implies weak convergence; see also \cite{DrJaNe08}, page 300.

 If $B$ is a separable Hilbert space, then for any $s > 0$ convergence in the $\zeta_s$ metric implies weak convergence.
-This was first proved by Gine and Leon in \cite{GiLe1980}, see also Theorem 5.1 in \cite{DrJaNe08}.
-In infinite-dimensional Banach spaces convergence in the $\zeta_s$ metric does not need to imply weak convergence: For any probability distribution $\mu$ on $B=\Co$ with zero mean and $\int \|x\|^s d\mu(s) < \infty$ for some $s > 2$ that is pregaussian, i.e. there exists a gaussian measure $\nu$ on $\Co$ with zero mean and the same covariance as $\mu$, one has $\zeta_s$-convergence of a rescaled sum of independent random variables with distribution $\mu$ towards $\nu$, see inequality (48) in \cite{Zolo76}.
-However, pregaussian probability distributions supported by a bounded subset of $\Co$ that do not satisfy the central limit theorem can be found in \cite{DuSt}.
-Note that convergence with respect to $\zeta_s$ implies convergence of the characteristic functions, hence $\zeta_s(X_n,X) \rightarrow 0$ implies that $\Law(X)$ is the only possible accumulation point of $\left (\Law(X_n)\right)_{n \geq 0}$ in the weak topology.
+This was first proved by Gin\'{e} and Le\'{o}n in \cite{GiLe1980}, see also Theorem 5.1 in \cite{DrJaNe08}.
+In infinite-dimensional Banach spaces convergence in the $\zeta_s$ metric does not need to imply weak convergence: for any probability distribution $\mu$ on $B=\mathcal{C}[0,1]$ with zero mean and $\int\| x\|_\infty^s \,d\mu(s) < \infty$ for some $s > 2$, that is pre-Gaussian, that is, there exists a Gaussian measure $\nu$ on $\mathcal{C}[0,1]$ with zero mean and the same covariance as $\mu$, one has $\zeta_s$-convergence of a rescaled sum of independent random variables with distribution $\mu$ toward $\nu$; see inequality (48) in \cite{Zolo76}.
+However, pre-Gaussian probability distributions supported by a bounded subset of $\mathcal{C}[0,1]$ that do not satisfy the central limit theorem can be found in \cite{DuSt}.
+For the central limit theorem in Banach spaces, see \cite{LeTa}.
+Note that convergence with respect to $\zeta_s$ implies convergence of the characteristic functions, hence $\zeta_s(X_n,X) \rightarrow0$ implies that $\mathcal{L}(X)$ is the only possible accumulation point of $ (\mathcal{L}(X_n) )_{n \geq0}$ in the weak topology.

-\subsection{The Zolotarev metric on $\mathbf{(\Do, d_{sk})}$}
+\subsection{The Zolotarev metric on $(\mathcal{D}[0,1],d_{\mathrm{sk}})$}